 An in-force life insurer focuses on its existing customers.
 AMP Life became an in-force specialist following the sale announcement.
 AMP Life will remain an in-force life insurer, regardless of the sale to Resolution Life.
 AMP Life made this change to its business model in response to the market environment for life insurance.
 AMP Life is focused on servicing and retaining our customers, and this will not change with new ownership.

-Will the acquisition mean that AMP Life will become a ‘zombie fund’?
+Has the acquisition meant that AMP Life will become a ‘zombie fund’?

 A zombie fund is a colloquial expression for a participating life insurance fund that is closed to new customers and where the fund has capital constraints which prevent it from investing in growth assets.
 This is not the case for AMP Life whose funds are well capitalised to withstand market shocks.
 AMP Life’s participating fund has been closed to new customers for over 20 years in Australia and New Zealand.
 Over this time, the assets of the participating fund have grown as customers continue to pay premiums and make changes to their policies, the fund earns investment returns, while benefits are paid out to customers.
 Over time, the participating fund will inevitably run off as benefits are paid to customers.